Have you tried to smell agarwood chips at room temperature? Typical answer per below:

 Takamatsu (2018), mentioned "Agarotetrol, a polar compound extracted from agarwood with water, was identified and was shown to generate LACs on heating, especially benzyl acetone.
 Agarotetrol and other chromone derivatives do not have a scent, although they are converted to LACs or other volatile compounds by heating to obtain the agarwood fragrance."

-This process is one of the difficult parts, because
+This process is one of the tricky parts because

-Imagine, in a large batch when the distiller need to soak tons of wood for a bigger project, for example, 10kg of oud oil, for a particular perfume, how one would handle that to ensure the consistency in quality and quantity?
+Imagine, in a large batch when the distiller need to soak tons of wood for a more significant project, for example, 10kg of oud oil, for a particular perfume, how one would handle that to ensure the consistency in quality and quantity?

 Comments will be approved before showing up.